Charged with a DUI in Riverside County?

 - Arraignment: This is your initial court appearance.
 During the appearance, you will enter a plea of not guilty or guilty.
 If you were charged with a misdemeanor, your attorney can attend the arraignment on your behalf.
 This phase is also an opportunity to gather evidence and schedule a date for pre-trial.

-- Pre-Trial: In the pre-trial phase of the DUI process, DUI attorney Visco or Wohl will conduct an intense investigation of your case and meticulously review all the police reports and evidence.
+- Pre-Trial: In the pre-trial phase of the DUI process, DUI attorney Wohl will conduct an intense investigation of your case and meticulously review all the police reports and evidence.
 Motions can be filed to suppress evidence that was improperly or illegally obtained which would most likely result in the charges being dropped against you.
 Depending on the circumstances of your case, a plea bargain may be negotiated with the prosecutor in which you would plead guilty in exchange for a reduced sentence.
 There may also be an opportunity to argue for alternative sentencing, involving alcohol treatment programs or community service in lieu of incarceration.

 - Trial: If a resolution to your case cannot be reached in pre-trial, we would take your case to court and present our defense to a jury of your peers.